 This is in recognition of my community-led reporting via an exclusive interview with Ms Jones, mother of Terrell Jones-Burton – the 15 year-old schoolboy who sustained serious injuries last November, while being detained by the police.

 The annual Cudlipp lecture/ceremony took place at The British Library last night (21 March) and was hosted by the London Press Club.
-Former BBC Director of Times & The Times editor James Harding delivered a thoughtful & insightful lecture.
+Former BBC Director and The Times editor James Harding delivered an insightful lecture.

-Today, The Mirror published a length report on last night’s proceedings including a full-length video and some professional photos.
+The Mirror has since published a length report on last night’s proceedings including a full-length video and some professional photos.
 Click here!

 The Cudlipp Prize “honours young journalists who have made an outstanding contribution to journalism for an article or series of articles or video, which explores areas of public interest or concern which, in the Cudlipp tradition, exemplified lucid and graphic communication through the medium of popular journalism.”